zemlyansky/svg-pie/README.md

 }
 ```

-To style inner content of the chart, feel free to add your own DOM elements:
+To style inner content of the chart add your own DOM elements:
 ```html
 <div id="chart">
   <div class="your-new-element">70%</div>